xstude/FeSpider/develog.md

-styles of an elements can be read from:
+styles of an elements can be from:
 1. inline styles;
 2. css rules;

-inline styles
-=> remain

-css rules
-=>
+3. inherance.